noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 4/3/2021 **Aurora** that is an employee of a large Italian state company connected with the navy, part of the Italian military forces where Francesca has a name due to her family, underlines how I am allowed to name **Francesca**'s family at the United Nations being one of the most important families in Italy .
 I add one of the most dangerous mafia families in Italy.
 - 4/3/2021 from 9 pm to 5 am extreme torture.
 The same of yesterday.
 - 7/3/2021 Wake up three times for dream injection and sleep deprivation.
 At 1 am, at 4 am and at 7 am. **Francesca** always present.
+- 7/3/2021 **Andreu** just say to me to be careful because I'll go to the hospital because he puts me down in the marginalization class to suicide me.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)